 During installation it is normal for tiles and slates to get broken – however careful the installer.
 You will need to think about how to repair damage or how to get replacements before undertaking any work.

-Please see our guidance on solar panels for more information on systems, location and planning.
+Please see our page on microgeneration for more information on systems, location and planning.

 Ground source heat pumps

 Ground source heat pumps generally work well with underfloor heating systems.
 Please also see our page on heating.

 In many places the ground disturbance necessary for ground source heat pumps - either a deep pit or a large, shallow area - will have serious implications for archaeological remains.
 This is particularly likely at sites which have been occupied for several centuries.
 Getting an archaeological assessment of the affected area at an early stage will inform you of any constraints.